1. About tramadol

 If you need to take tramadol for a long time your body can become tolerant to it.

-This isn't usually a problem but you could get unpleasant withdrawal symptoms if you stop taking it suddenly.
+This is not usually a problem but you could get unpleasant withdrawal symptoms if you stop taking it suddenly.

 If you want to stop taking tramadol, talk to your doctor first.
-Your dose will usually be reduced gradually so you don't get unpleasant withdrawal effects.
+Your dose will usually be reduced gradually so you do not get unpleasant withdrawal effects.

 Tramadol can cause unpleasant withdrawal symptoms if you come off it suddenly, such as: